 - The total value of the exchange is greater than \$75.00 USD. - Any time you are considering or proposing to offer or give a government official, including but not limited to employees of state-owned business enterprises, anything, regardless of form or value (this means even below \$75.00 USD), prior to making the offer or giving the item.
 As previously described in Section 01.01.05.05 above, the only exception to that mandatory registration requirement for gifts, hospitality and entertainment provided to "government officials" is for certain gifts, hospitality, and entertainment provided to government officials of China.

-When "designated employees" of FIS China provide gifts, hospitality and entertainment to government officials of China strictly in accordance with the established pre-approved limits for the person providing the gift, hospitality, or entertainment, then the gift, entertainment or hospitality does not need to be registered in the FIS Gifts and Entertainment and Marketing Expenses, which are Appendix 1 to the FIS China Rules of Business Conduct.
-Gifts and entertainment given in accordance with such pre-approved limits by designated employees doing business in China are not required to be registered in the FIS Gifts and Entertainment Registry. - You are offered an item, meal, or entertainment that exceeds in value the equivalent of \$75.00 USD.
+When "designated employees" of FIS China provide gifts, hospitality and entertainment to government officials of China strictly in accordance with the established pre-approved limits for the person providing the gift, hospitality, or entertainment, then the gift, entertainment or hospitality does not need to be registered in the FIS Gifts and Entertainment Registry.
+Such pre-approved limits are set forth in the FIS China Rules Concerning Entertainment and Marketing Expenses, which are Appendix 1 to the FIS China Rules of Business Conduct.
+Gifts and entertainment given in accordance with such pre-approved limits by designated employees doing business in China are not required to be registered in the FIS Gifts and Entertainment Registry.

+- You are offered an item, meal, or entertainment that exceeds in value the equivalent of \$75.00 USD.
 Please note that it is never appropriate to accept cash or cash equivalents (e.g., gift checks) or any other item listed in this Standard as Unacceptable Gifts, Hospitality, or Entertainment from a Third Party. - You propose to offer or give a gift to a business contact who is not a government official that exceeds the value in this Standard of \$75.00 USD.